Working From Home Tips For Teachers

 Sue is a former lecturer who has been working remotely since 2008.
 In recent years she has provided palliative care full-time for her mother while also overseeing the care of her disabled sister.
 All while managing full-time work from home and running a household.

 Kathleen is a primary school teacher who has transitioned to working from home over the last few years.
-Kathleen’s 6 year old daughter was diagnosed with leukaemia 10 months ago so she has plenty of tips about juggling responsibilities — work, medical treatment, homeschool, and parenting young children.
+Kathleen’s 6-year-old daughter was diagnosed with leukemia 10 months ago so she has plenty of tips about juggling responsibilities — work, medical treatment, homeschooling, and parenting young children.

 Onto the tips!
 We’ll go through: